jvoss/ExaGen/README.md

 Generates any number of IPv4 routes for advertisement via [ExaBGP](https://github.com/Exa-Networks/exabgp)

-## About

 This simple script generates route announcements for ExaBGP to announce to its peers.
-It is intended to test routing table capacities and provide routes for lab environments.
+It is intended for test routing table capacities and provide routes for lab environments.

 ## Getting Started